April 9, 2026 (1mo ago) — last updated May 17, 2026 (13d ago)

 A useful sign does not have to impress anyone else.
 It only has to bring honest clarity inside you.

-People often talk about signs as if they are magical objects floating around with fixed meanings.
+People often talk about signs as if they’re magical objects with fixed meanings.
 That creates confusion fast.
-A better way to understand signs of universe is through meaningful attention.
+A better way to understand signs is through meaningful attention.

 A sign is not just an event